|Related to/Also known as||

 Find your local support group:

-The library at The Brain Charity has a range of reference resources on this condition and on a wide-range of disability related issues.
+The library at The Brain Charity has a range of resources on Arthritis and on a wide-range of disability related issues.

 This includes copies of booklets by Arthritis Research UK.